Spenbert02/FisnarRobotPlugin/docs/functional_classes.md

 The HandledPolygon class is a simple child class of Uranium's Polygon class.
 This class doesn't do anything crazy, and exists only for identification purposes.
-When the 'Set print area' menu item is clicked and specific printable coordinates are entered, the FisnarCSVParameterExtension object calls a method on the main CuraApplication instance (which is also a 'singleton', as described above) that sets the disallowed areas on the build plate.
+When the 'Set print area' menu item is clicked and specific printable coordinates are entered, the FisnarRobotExtension object calls a method on the main CuraApplication instance (which is also a 'singleton', as described above) that sets the disallowed areas on the build plate.
 This method takes a Polygon object, which is pretty much just a set of x and y coordinates describing a shape on the